Heat-Related Illnesses in the Workplace

 Workplace Compliance

 Yorke Engineering has several certified industrial hygienists and certified safety professionals who can develop heat stress management procedures and controls tailored for your workplace.
-In addition to ensuring compliance with the existing standard for outdoor places of employment, Yorke staff can also assist in navigating the requirements of the NEP and proposed standard for heat illness prevention in indoor work environments so that your workplace is ready when the new standard is promulgated.
+In addition to ensuring compliance with the standards for outdoor and indoor places of employment, Yorke staff can also assist in navigating the NEP requirements.
 You may contact us here for more information on how we can provide assistance to you.